5: Trace the ColourJot Circle

 For acrylic painters: Trace the template onto Bristol paper, illustration board, or watercolour paper (same options as watercolour).

-For oil painters: Trace the template onto a primed canvas in pad, board, or stretched canvas.
+For oil painters: Trace the template onto a primed canvas in a pad, board, or stretched canvas.

-For textile artists: Outline with a fine-tipped fabric marker and use your textile paints like Jacquared Dye-Na-Flow or Pebeo Setacolor.
+For textile artists: Outline with a fine-tipped fabric marker and use your textile paints like Jacquard Dye-Na-Flow or Pebeo Setacolor.

 For coloured pencil artists: Practice layering and gradual pressure techniques for modifying colours.

 The smallest format that fits both the circle and the grid is 11×14” and 12×16”.
-Acrylic painters can use Canvas Paper or canvas board or watercolour pad.
-Oil Painters could use primed canvas pad, a primed canvas board, or Oil Primed Paper like Stonehenge Oil.
+Acrylic painters can use Canvas Paper, canvas board, or a watercolour pad.
+Oil Painters could use a primed canvas pad, a primed canvas board, or Oil Paper like Stonehenge Oil or Arches Oil.
 This larger format is also good for art instructors making samples to share in class.